-Microsoft’s Xbox video game console has had many iterations over the years.
-The company has improved its hardware and software, but the latest two have something the previous versions do not: cloud storage.
-You can access it if you own an Xbox 360 or Xbox One.
-In this article, we’ll show how to use Xbox cloud storage to improve the quality of your gaming life.
+Microsoft’s Xbox has had many iterations over the years.
+The company has improved its hardware and software, and cloud storage has been a useful add-on since the Xbox 360.
+In this article, we’ll show you how to use Xbox cloud storage to improve the quality of your gaming life.

 The Xbox Live service enables you to access cloud storage and save your game session to its servers.
-Though it’s a far cry from the flexibility offered by our best cloud gaming services, it’s still pretty cool and will allow you to play games at a friend’s house without lugging your console along.
+Though it’s a far cry from the flexibility offered by our best cloud gaming services, it’s still pretty cool and will allow you to play on your saves at a friend’s house without lugging your console along.

 Xbox cloud storage also acts as a backup should your console give up the ghost, making it a decent gaming alternative to our best online backup providers.
 Read our article on the difference between storage and backup if you want to know more about the concepts involved.

-After that go to the Xbox Dashboard, select “settings,” and then “system.”
-Go to “storage,” “cloud saved games,” then “enable cloud saved games.”
-That reserves a local cache on your console and allows you to save or move saved games to the cloud.
-You’ll also be able to access your Xbox 360 saves from your Xbox One console.
+In “cloud saved games” you can select “enable cloud saved games.”
+This will reserve a local cache on your console and allow you to move saved games to the cloud.
+You’ll also be able to access your Xbox 360 cloud saves from your Xbox One console.